“Loyal customers, they don’t just come back, they don’t simply recommend you, they insist that their friends do business with you.” – Chip Bell

-*A little study on your customer’s behavior can be of great help to your business.
+A little study on your customer’s behaviour can be of great help to your business.

 Try and find out how you got hold of this customer?
-Was it through an advertisement or a content that made the customer visit your site?
+Was it through an advertisement or content that made the customer visit your site?
 What product is most frequently browsed by the customer?
-Such data would assist you to write, design and advertise your brand more effectively.
+Such data would assist you to write, designing and advertising your brand more effectively.

 Emails are considered important but they lack the real-time factor and there may be some customers who would want instant assistance in their query.